 Missouri & Illinois Businesses and Nonprofits Now Eligible for SBA Disaster Loans

-On March 21, 2020, the U.S. Small Business Administration approved Missouri’s request for assistance through the federal agency’s disaster loan program.
+On March 21, 2020, the U.S. Small Business Administration has approved Missouri’s request for assistance through the federal agency’s disaster loan program.
 The legislation comes a few days after the passage of a similar declaration in Illinois.
-This move makes low-interest Economic Injury Disaster Loans (EIDL) available to small businesses and private nonprofits severely impacted by the Coronavirus (COVID-19).
+This move makes low-interest Economic Injury Disaster Loans (EIDL) available to small businesses and private nonprofits severely impacted by COVID-19.
 These loans can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.

 A few highlights:

-- The SBA’s EIDLs offer up to $2 million in assistance for each affected small business or nonprofit.
+- Loan Amount.
+The SBA’s EIDLs offer up to $2 million in assistance for each affected small business or nonprofit.